 I feel that it does.
 At certain times, I allow my intuition and that of my dogs to guide us along unknown paths.
-At certain times, we are led into forests of predominantly oak and pine, and always, after spending three hours walking, I emerge feeling profoundly relaxed, centered and at peace.
+Whenever we have ventured into forests of predominantly oak and pine, after spending a few hours walking, the result is a feeling of profound well-being.

 Thus it surprised me not, when I heard of Shinrin–yoku ; the Japanese activity of « forest bathing ».
 Should the concept be unknown to you, let me elucidate the fact that the practice does not entail nudity in the woods. 😄Participants simply spend time, mindfully, in forests of, coincidently, ……….pine, oak and cedar.